miqdigital/aws-utils/rds_disaster_recovery/README.md

 ## How it Works?

 It works in two parts i.e. it creates a manual snapshot of the current db present in production(source) region, then copies that snapshot to the DR(destination) region and if the disaster occurs db can be restored from the snapshots present in the DR region.
-For Db instances, rds_db_instances_backup.py can be used for creating and copying the snapshot and rds_db_instances_restore.py can be used to restore the db in the DR region in the event of disaster, similarly for AWS Aurora cluster rds_aurora_cluster_backup.py and rds_aurora_cluster_restore.py can be used to solve the purpose.
+For Db instances, rds_db_instances_backup.py can be used for creating and copying the snapshot and rds_db_instances_restore.py can be used to restore the db in the DR region in the event of disaster, similarly for AWS RDS cluster rds_db_cluster_backup.py and rds_db_cluster_restore.py can be used to solve the purpose.
 ### Note:
 You can use cron to schedule the backup script to take snapshots/backup periodically.